Tokyo One Piece Tower …

 After zigzagging through the pedestrian zone, we finally find ourselves in front of a building, which, to the best of our knowledge, must be one of the points of entering the vast commercial complex Sunshine City.

 Following the crowds through a long passage and one floor up, we are again challenged.
 All signage is in Japanese and so is the brochure we got at the tourist information.
-However, a large add displaying an anime universe points us in the right direction, revealing just one single number among a whole lot of Japanese characters.
-Our best guess is that this is the floor where to find J-World Tokyo.
+However, a large advertisement displaying an anime universe points us in the right direction, revealing just one single number among a whole lot of Japanese characters, the floor where to find J-World Tokyo.

 We enter the magical world.
 It is kind of surreal to be here – everything is anime and manga.
 Attractions, images, decorations, sounds … funny enough we seem to be the only non-Japanese visitors.

 Many of the rides are based on games.
-We have to admit that our poor Japanese skills, as well as our western mindsets and points of reference are not sufficient to even just to understand the basic rules.
+We have to admit that our poor Japanese skills, as well as our western mindset and points of reference are not sufficient to even just to understand the basic rules.
 Nevertheless, the rides and activities definitely seem to be both funny and challenging to the other visitors.

-It seems that the indoor theme park is divided into a number of sections, each dedicated to specific anime characters like Naruto, One Piece and Dragon Ball, as well as other characters more unknown to foreign visitors like us!
+It seems that the indoor theme park is divided into a number of sections, each dedicated to specific anime characters such as Naruto, One Piece and Dragon Ball, as well as other characters more unknown to foreign visitors like us!

 Undoubtedly, one of the more interesting parts of the site is the J-World Kitchen!
 People appear to be pretty ecstatic about the food relating to the anime universe.
 We have to try it too – and all order Naruto’s favourite meal which is a famed ramen!
 It seems to be very popular here!

 Was it already difficult to get from Ikebukuro Station to Sunshine City, enter the building and find J-World Tokyo, it turns out to be even more challenging to find our way out again to the right street exit!